ppc64le/pyeco/README.md

 devpi list
 ```

-💡 **Tip**: You no longer need to set LD_LIBRARY_PATH when using Power manylinux wheels.
-Native dependencies are bundled automatically, so packages install cleanly and work consistently across Linux distributions such as SLES, Ubuntu, and RHEL.

-📝 **Note**: Legacy wheels that do not support manylinux still require LD_LIBRARY_PATH to be set for correct execution.

 ### Troubleshooting Tips

 - If a package fails to install, try forcing binary wheels and disabling cache: